Print

 Reactivity

 Vigorous reactions, sometimes amounting to explosions, can result from the contact between these materials and strong oxidizing agents.
-They can react exothermically with bases and with diazo compounds.
-Substitution at the benzene nucleus occurs by halogenation (acid catalyst), nitration, sulfonation, and the Friedel-Crafts reaction.
+Substitution at the benzene nucleus occurs by halogenation (with an acid catalyst), nitration, sulfonation, and the Friedel-Crafts reaction.

 Toxicity